Kevin Dutton: Work

 All of these careers require a strong degree of professional detachment.
 In the same year he featured in Channel 4's "Psychopath Night", and launched a survey to which 700,000 viewers responded.
 Among the conclusions: "those with the least psychopathic traits preferred cats or kittens to many other pets while the most psychopathic individuals preferred pet fish."

 In October 2014 he appeared on BBC Radio 4's The Museum of Curiosity.
 His hypothetical donation to this fictional museum was "a smile".

+Beginning in 2021, he co-hosted the podcast Psycho Schizo Espresso with Iron Maiden vocalist Bruce Dickinson.